Ascension Parish accepts DOTD roads transfer

 ASCENSION PARISH - Two state highways are now the responsibility of Ascension Parish, taking the roads off DOTD's plate.

-Highways 934 and 930 are both in need ro repairs, but because they fell under DOTD's jurisdiction, officials said those repairs were put on the backburner.
+Highways 934 and 930 are both in need of repairs, but because they fell under DOTD's jurisdiction, officials said those repairs were put on the backburner.

 "Highway 930 is a state highway, and it is not in the state's priority list right now," parish public information officer Martin McConnell said.